codegram/gherkin-ruby/Readme.md

 Tested with MRI 1.9.3, 2.0.0, head, Rubinius 2.0.0-rc1 and Rubinius head.

+## WARNING: Will be deprecated after Gherkin 3.0

+A new rewrite of the Gherkin parser used by Cucumber is planned (for version 3.0) gherkin-ruby will not add any more features until then, and will eventually be deprecated in favor of Gherkin 3.0.

+## FAQ

-## Why this one over the official, fast, Ragel-based Gherkin parser?
+### Why this one over the official, fast, Ragel-based Gherkin parser?

 * Less than 200 LOC.
 * No Java/.NET crap.
 * Fast enough for our purposes (using it for the [Spinach](http://github.com/codegram/spinach) project)

+### Why don't you support tables?

+* Because we believe it's a BDD anti-pattern.
+Tables show the need for more unit tests.

 ## Install